Azure/FTALive-Sessions/content/networking/private-endpoints/security-and-routing.md

 ## Resource Firewall

-Just having private endpoints doesn't prevent most resources from accempting ingress from their public endpoint.
-To secure, you need to deny access from the resources firewall.
+Just having private endpoints doesn't prevent most resources from accepting traffic from their public endpoint.
+To take advantage of the network isolation provided by private endpoints, you must also **deny public access on the resources service firewall**.

 ## Network Policies